Home | Museums and Historic Sites | Spiro Mounds Archaeological Center

 National Register of Historic Places

 Spiro Mounds Archaeological Center preserves 150 acres of the site along the Arkansas River.
-The center offers interpretive exhibits, an introductory slide program, and a small gift shop.
-Visitors can explore nearly two miles of interpreted trails, including a one-half mile nature trail.
-A historian is on site to answer questions and lead tours.
-Schools and large groups of 10 or more can arrange for guided tours of the site by contacting the staff by phone or email at least a week ahead of time.
-Spiro Mounds Archaeological Center features an annual Family Kite Flite Day on the third Saturday of March, Archaeology Day, and Birthday Bash in May, and temporary exhibits sponsored by the Spiro Mounds Development Association.
+Visitors can explore nearly two miles of interpreted trails, including a half-mile nature trail.
+The center offers exhibits, and a historian is on site to answer questions and lead tours.
+Schools and groups of 10 or more can request guided tours of the site by contacting the staff by phone or email at least prior to their visit.

 Spiro Mounds Archaeological Center is located northeast of Spiro, Oklahoma, four miles north of US-271.
 The site is closed on state holidays.